ading2210/shimboot/README.md

 3. Enable developer mode on your Chromebook.
 If the Chromebook is enrolled, follow the instructions on the [sh1mmer website](https://sh1mmer.me) (see the "Executing on Chromebook" section).
 4. Plug the USB into your Chromebook and enter recovery mode.
 It should detect the USB and run the shimboot bootloader.
 5. Boot into Debian and log in with the username and password that you configured earlier.
 The default username/password for the prebuilt images is `user/user`.
-6. Expand the rootfs partition so that it fills up the entire disk by running `sudo growpart /dev/sdX 4` (replacing `sdX` with the block device corresponding to your disk) to expand the partition, then running `sudo resize2fs /dev/sdX4` to expand the filesystem.
+6. Expand the rootfs partition so that it fills up the entire disk by running `sudo expand_rootfs`.
-7. Change the user password by running `passwd user`.
+7. Change your own password by running `passwd user`.
 The root user is disabled by default.

 ## FAQ: